 All are welcome to attend – including those who do not have any specialist IT auditing skills.

 Upon completion you will be able to:

-- understand more about cyber-threats and the handling of cyber crises
+- understand more about the current nature of cyber threats

-The course is accompanied by a manual that has full course text and useful guidance.
+The course is accompanied by a manual that includes key course notes.

 - won’t security software and IT specialists keep attackers out?

-- are there ISO standards to deal with the problem?
+- are there standards and best practices to deal with the problem?

 Cyber crisis management

 - should we assume that we will be breached?

 - what must we do – to deal with a cybercrime incident?